 Treatment of type 1 diabetes

-For the treatment of type 1 diabetes, non-drug methods are used, as well as insulin replacement therapy, which maximally imitates the physiological secretion of the hormone.
+To treat type 1 diabetes, non-drug methods are used, as well as insulin replacement therapy, which maximally imitates the physiological secretion of the hormone.

 Nutrition and exercise

-Regarding physical activity, adults with type 1 diabetes are recommended to have at least 150 minutes of moderate-intensity aerobic exercise (eg, race walking) per week.
-But this does not mean that you can work out for 150 minutes for 1 day, and then rest for a week.
+Regarding physical activity, adults with type 1 diabetes are recommended to get at least 150 minutes of moderate-intensity aerobic exercise (eg, race walking) per week.
+But this does not mean that you can work out for 150 minutes for 1 day and then rest for a week.
 Physical exercises should be done at least 3 days a week so that the break is no more than 2 days.

-Insulin therapy for type 1 diabetes
+Insulin therapy for type 1 diabetes mellitus

 Short-acting and ultra-short-acting insulin are administered before meals.
 For example, if the onset of action of insulin is 5-15 minutes, then it should be administered approximately 15 minutes before a meal to ensure effective correction of hyperglycemia.
 The duration of action of such insulins is 4-6 hours.